 Therefore, I acknowledge that $300 per night is not a cheap hotel room.
 However, it is far cheaper than the rack rates charged directly through Disney.

-Most of the time you will find point rentals range between $18 and $21 per point.
+Most of the time you will find point rentals range between $18 and $21 per point (higher for peak times like Christmas and New Years, and higher for Grand Californian).
 However, that price can vary.